These tangy and flavorful pickled white onions are perfect for sandwiches, salads, tacos, and more.

-If you prefer a crunchier texture, you can soak the onions in salt water for 30 minutes before pickling.
+For a crunchier texture, soak the onions in salt water for 30 minutes before pickling.

 What variety of onions is best for pickling?

-White onions are the ideal choice for pickling due to their mild flavor and firm texture.
+White onions are ideal for pickling due to their mild flavor and firm texture.

-However, you can experiment with other onion varieties such as red onions (also known as purple or blue onions) or shallots to create a unique flavor.
+However, to create a unique flavor, you can experiment with other onion varieties, such as red onions (also known as purple or blue onions) or shallots.

 Can I reuse the pickling brine?